-The Centre for English Language and Communication at Aston (CELCA) provides English Language support for students across the university, through the delivery of pre-sessional courses, General English courses and English Language tutorials for international students.
+The Centre for English Language and Communication at Aston (CELCA) provides English Language support for students across the university, through the delivery of pre-sessional courses and English Language tutorials for international students.
 We also run a highly successful IELTS examination testing centre.